HewlettPackard/cmf/docs/cmf_client/minio-server.md

 In this article, we will deploy a minio server.

-1. Copy contents of the `example-get-started` directory to a separate directory outside this repository.
+1. Copy contents of the `example-get-started` directory to a separate directory outside the cmf repository.

-2. First check whether the current directory is already initialized.
+2. Check whether cmf is initialized.
 <pre>cmf init show</pre>

-You should see something like this on your command line.
+In case cmf is not initialized, the following message will appear on the screen.

 <pre>
 'cmf' is not configured.